BetterBrella Deluxe Review

 Ease of Use

 This is another metric where performance for the BetterBrella isn't the best.
 The handle isn't the most comfortable to hold, and our arms tired quickly due to the weight (this model is a two-hander for sure).
-The automatic deploy button is easy to use, but it is a little inconsistent.
-Sometimes we had to help the canopy along to reach its final taut position.
+The automatic deploy button is easy to use, but it is a little inconsistent and sometimes we had to help the canopy fully open.
 Manually closing it up isn't a hassle, but what to do afterward is where things get really tricky.
 The inversion becomes questionable because now that you have water pooled into the canopy after you've collapsed it, now what?
 There's no means to hang the umbrella in this position to keep the water there, which means you have to dump and shake like you would for any other.
 Also, if you ever have to stash the canopy with other umbrellas, this means exposing the underside of the canopy (since the inversion exposes it) to the wet outers of any neighbors in the bin.

 We're not quite sure how to describe the style.
 It's already unique due to its inverted design, so it looks a little odd at first glance.
 The handle is quite masculine when compared to the doily-like, and therefore more feminine, cutouts in the under-canopy.
 The cutouts make us think vintage, but the overall design is definitely not that, since inverted canopies aren't traditional at all.
 Interesting to say the least.